ComicBit/Smart-Doorbell-Post/README.md

 PCB Design
 ----------

-A custom PCB design for this project is available in the `gerber` folder in the repository.
+A custom PCB design for this project is available in the `design/gerber` folder in the repository.
 The design includes all the necessary connections for the ESP32-C3, the optoisolator, and the resistors.
 You can use this design to create a compact and reliable hardware setup for this project.

 Software Components
 -------------------